Biostrap EVO Review, Gen 2

 Biostrap App – Sleep

 Biostrap AUTO-detects sleep and you can also manually start your sleep time, I tended to do the latter.

 The app gets SIGNIFICANTLY more interesting on the sleep piece which has some impressive insights.
-This is one long screen which you scroll through and I’ve shown images from a progressive scrolling, below, for you to click to enlarge.
+This is one long screen which you scroll through and I’ve shown images from a progressive scrolling, below

 The overall sleep score seemed to me to be a reasonably good indicator that tallied with my feeling of how good a night’s sleep I had.
 In the example shown I scored 97% and had an excellent night’s sleep, typically I would say I sleep relatively poorly and the scores are often much lower.
 FYI: As a comparison, another SLEEP tool I use called EMFIT scored the same night at 84% but the two systems use different scoring algorithms.